cortexlabs/cortex/docs/deployments/inference.md

 # Inference

-Inference is a python file that describes how to intializes a model and use the model to make a prediction on a sample in a request.
+Inference is a Python file that describes how to intialize a model and use the model to make a prediction on a sample in a request.

 The lifecycle of a replica running an inference implementation starts with loading the implementation and running any code living in the global scope.
 Once the implementation is loaded, Cortex calls the `init` function with metadata to do any additional preparations.
 The `init` function is typically used to download and initialize models because it receives a metadata object which normally contains the path to the exported/pickled model.
 Once the `init` function is executed, the replica is available to accept requests.
 The `predict` function is called when a request is recieved.
 The JSON payload of a request is parsed into a sample dictionary and is passed to the `predict` function along with metadata.
 The `predict` function is responsible for passing the sample into the model and returning a prediction.